KYC Compliance Requirements: Your Top 10 Questions Answered

 3. What are the elements of KYC—and when are they required?

 The two main elements of KYC are the Customer Identification Program (CIP) and Customer Due Diligence (CDD).
-These two programs work together—during account opening—to ensure that FIs have a clear view of who they are dealing with before they onboard any new customers.
+These two programs work together during account openings to ensure that FIs have a clear view of who they’re dealing with before they onboard any new customers.

-A third central element of KYC is Enhanced Due Diligence (EDD), or continuous monitoring.
+A third central element of KYC is Enhanced Due Diligence (EDD).
 The need for EDD is determined based on the customer’s risk rating.

 Let’s look at the details of each.

-4. Why does KYC focus mainly on the account opening process?
+4. Why do KYC compliance requirements focus mainly on the account opening process?

 5. What’s the difference between CDD and EDD?

-While CDD is required for all new customers at onboarding, EDD is used to keep tabs on customers who are deemed a high-risk for fraud.
-By continuing to monitor high-risk customers, FIs can accept more customers—while staying on the alert to proactively identify any unusual patterns of behavior or suspicious activities.
+While CDD is required for all new customers at onboarding, EDD is used to keep tabs on customers who are deemed a high risk for fraud.
+By continuing to monitor high-risk accounts, FIs can accept more customers—while staying on the alert to proactively identify any unusual patterns of behavior or suspicious activities.

 6. What happens if FIs don’t comply with KYC requirements?